CCCiteCanon

 Citation verification and attorney review are separate steps.

-The safe workflow pattern
+The safe AI legal research workflow

 • Retrieve source authority before synthesis.